Pepsi Ditches Plans To Have An ‘Orbiting Billboard’ In Space

 — SPACE.com (@SPACEdotcom) April 16, 2019

-The reasons for the scrapped plans remain unclear, but there are several factors at play that may have led to the decision.
+The reasoning behind the abandonment of the aforementioned plans remains shrouded in mystery, but there are several factors at play that may have led to the decision.

-For one thing, the company behind the plans, StartRocket, appears to be out of money, and is in the middle of an attempt to raise $25 million through crowdfunding.
+For one thing, the company behind the project, StartRocket, appears to be out of money.
+They are in the midst of an attempt to raise $25 million through crowdfunding.

 There are also legal hurdles.
-Though the status of space advertising with regard to Russian law remains unclear, it’s illegal in the United States — kind of.
-Specifically, U.S. law prohibits companies from launching spacecraft from the U.S. and then deploying an form of orbital advertising.
+Though the status of space advertising with regards to Russian law remains nebulous, it’s illegal in the United States — kind of.
+Specifically, U.S. law prohibits companies from launching spacecraft from the U.S., and then deploying an form of orbital advertising.
 The Pepsi/StartRocket plans didn’t meet that standard, but it’s likely that if the plans had gotten off the ground, Congress could have possibly started looking into tightening up the space-advertising laws.

-And finally, it could have been a bad public relations move anyway.
-International agreements consider space the domain of all mankind, and sending up spacecraft for the purpose of advertising is seen as “space vandalism” by the space community.
+And finally, it could have been a bad public relations move, anyway.
+International agreements consider space to be a shared domain, and sending up spacecraft for the purpose of commercial advertising has been criticized as “vandalism” by some within the space community.